An epoxy coating can bring out the best in the wooden bar top, especially the grain, as it will shine.

 3- Apply the First & Second Coats with a Roll & Tip Method

-Once you are ready with the right products, be sure that you allow plenty of time to complete the job.
+Once you are ready with the right products, be sure to allow plenty of time to complete the job.

 This means working when the temperature is just right.